soimort/translate-shell/README.md

     * How to get gawk:
       * gawk comes with all GNU/Linux distributions.
       * On FreeBSD, gawk is available in the ports.
-      * On OS X, gawk is available in MacPorts and Homebrew.
+      * On macOS, gawk is available in MacPorts and Homebrew.
 * **[GNU Bash](http://www.gnu.org/software/bash/)** or **[Zsh](http://www.zsh.org/)**
     * You may use Translate Shell from any Unix shell of your choice (bash, zsh, ksh, tcsh, fish, etc.); however, the wrapper script requires either **bash** or **zsh** installed.